 This course offers seniors an understanding of the life-long challenge of discerning God's plan for their lives through the study of those called in the Old and New Testament and as witnesses today.
 It is meant to develop a deeper appreciation of one’s sexuality while embracing both the gift and the challenge therein, as rooted in Catholic teaching and tradition.
 The developmental tasks of adulthood are explored: identity, autonomy, love, work, money, and leisure.
 Relevant information will be shared on “all states of life” focusing on the single life, married life, and religious life.

 REL 104: World Religions - 9310**

 This course introduces the following major religious traditions: Christianity, Hinduism, Buddhism, Sikhism, Confucianism/Taoism, Judaism, and Islam.
 Study includes the major founders (where applicable), beliefs, scriptures, practices and ethics of the traditions as well as contemporary internal issues, the impact of globalization on the traditions, an introduction to the concept of contextualization in the study of religion as well as interfaith dialogue around common issues of concern to the traditions.

-Semester 2: CATHOLIC SOCIAL TEACHING - 9315 This course will examine the historical settings and the biblical and theological foundations for Catholic Social Teaching.
+Semester 2: REL 343: Catholic Social Teaching - 9315** This course will examine the historical settings and the biblical and theological foundations for Catholic Social Teaching.
 By applying a process of social analysis, students will probe the underlying causes of issues of social justice and peace.
 The course will explore how the principles of Catholic Social Teaching address these issues and how students might apply these principles to their future service experiences.